sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 \end{spreadlines}
 $$

 Therefore, binomial likelihoods sum to a multiple of $\frac{1}{1+n}$, where the multiple is the number of integration steps.
-The R code block below provided an example where the integral can be shown to be a multiple of the value in Equation \ref{eq:likelihood-proof}.
+The R code block below provides an example where the integral can be shown to be a multiple of the value in Equation \ref{eq:likelihood-proof}.
 In the example, the integral of the likelihood is taken over 100 equally spaced steps.
 Thus, the sum of likelihoods should be $100\frac{1}{1+n} = 9.09$, and this turns out to be true in the code below.

 ```r
 num_trials <- 10 #n